golang/go/src/cmd/compile/README.md

 Then, a series of machine-independent passes and rules are applied.
 These do not concern any single computer architecture, and thus run on all `GOARCH` variants.

-Some examples of these generic passes include dead code elimination, removal of unneeded nil checks, and removal of unused branches.
+These passes include dead code elimination, removal of unneeded nil checks, and removal of unused branches.
 The generic rewrite rules mainly concern expressions, such as replacing some expressions with constant values, and optimizing multiplications and float operations.